T620/didactic-barnacle/instructions.md

 - Docker runtime (Colima, Docker Desktop, etc)
 - Docker Compose (comes with Docker Desktop)
 - Composer to install the dependencies (though you can also do this in the container, up to you)
+- mkcert, available via homebrew or your package manager of choice.
+This is used to generate SSL certificates for the local development environment.

 ### Installation
 I wrote a very simple installation script that wraps around docker-compose.
 I recommend you read it before making it exectuable: